warguns/BitcoinAddressValidator/README.md

 - `addr`: A bitcoin address

-Returns a boolean if it's a well-formed address and a string with the type of the address.
+Returns a boolean if it"s a well-formed address and a string with the type of the address.

 ## Constants